 Say a news site has a target of publishing five articles a day.
 Writing for them helps them achieve that goal.

 But what about your goals?

-Say you’re a writer who has a blog, a podcast, you’re working on a book, whatever.
-If you’ve planned to write a post every day, record every day, or lay down 20 pages a day for your book, what happens when your clients flood you with work?
+If you’re a writer who has a blog, a podcast, you’re working on a book, whatever, and you’ve planned to write a post every day, record every day, or lay down 20 pages a day for your book, what happens when your clients flood you with work?

 If I accepted the assignment mentioned above, it would have required that I rearrange my entire week.
 Although I would get compensated for the work, those changes would have had wider ranging effects.